-A: For the most part, all of the properties listed on our website are available to rent.
-However we do not remove listings from our website until the lease is signed.
+Who is responsible for paying for repairs & maintenance requests?For the most part, all of the properties listed on our website are available to rent.
+However, we do not remove listings from our website until the lease is signed.
 So it is possible that we have approved rental applications on a property, but because we have not signed the lease and have not collected all funds owed, we keep them listed.
 If you find a property that you are interested in and find out that it is no longer available, our leasing agents will gladly tell you about other properties available or other properties coming on the market soon.

-A: The easiest and fastest is to apply online.
+How do I apply for a rental?The easiest and fastest is to apply online.
 Each listing has an Apply Online link.
 Or you can download an application and fax to 208-321-1901.
-An application and fee must be paid in advance for each tenant over the age of 18 to be processed.
+An application must be submitted for each tenant over the age of 18 to be processed.

-A: A full description of our application qualifications can be found on our Tenant Rental Policies page.
+What are your qualifications to rent?A full description of our application qualifications can be found on our Tenant Rental Policies page.

-A: If you have no or low credit, or have an income ratio lower than our normal standard, you may be able to use an approved co-signer to move into one of our properties.
+Why do I need a cosigner?If you have no or low credit, or have an income ratio lower than our normal standard, you may be able to use an approved co-signer to move into one of our properties.

-A: Yes, and we treat students like anyone else.
+Do you rent to students?Yes, and we treat students like anyone else.
 The student applicant must still qualify under the guidelines for the property being applied for.
 We will consider all forms of income, including student loans and grants.
 Some properties may take co-signers to qualify for lack of income in addition to lack of credit and rental references.
 Just like regular co-signers, the co-signer for a student must qualify in place of the applicant.

-A: Under the heading Reasonable Accommodations, First Rate Property Management has no problem with Reasonable Modification requests.
+Is the owner willing to make modifications to the property to accommodate a handicap?Under the heading Reasonable Accommodations, First Rate Property Management has no problem with Reasonable Modification requests.

 A Reasonable Modification is an alteration to the physical premises allowing a person with a disability to overcome obstacles that interfere with their use of the dwelling.